-The Saluda Grade is a potential rail trail following the unused Saluda Grade rail line for approximately 31.5 miles through Upstate South Carolina and Western North Carolina.
-The proposed trail passes through downtown Inman, Gramling, Campobello, Landrum, Tryon, and Saluda as well as the picturesque Piedmont countryside, the Pacolet River gorge with its plunging waterfalls, and the spectacular scenery around the Green River.
+The Saluda Grade is a planned rail trail following the unused Saluda Grade rail line for approximately 31.5 miles through Upstate South Carolina and Western North Carolina.
+The planned trail passes through downtown Inman, Gramling, Campobello, Landrum, Tryon, and Saluda as well as the picturesque Piedmont countryside, the Pacolet River gorge with its plunging waterfalls, and the spectacular scenery around the Green River.

-Converting this inactive rail line into a vibrant trail corridor would have numerous benefits for local communities.
-It would expand access to outdoor recreation, leading to a wide range of health benefits.
-It would also serve as an economic engine to attract tourists, strengthen local businesses, and grow the local tax base.
-It would make our communities better places to live, with more economic opportunity and more ways to explore the beautiful countryside and charming small towns.
+Converting this inactive rail line into a vibrant trail corridor will have numerous benefits for local communities.
+It will expand access to outdoor recreation, leading to a wide range of health benefits.
+It will also serve as an economic engine to attract tourists, strengthen local businesses, and grow the local tax base.
+It will make our communities better places to live, with more economic opportunity and more ways to explore the beautiful countryside and charming small towns.

-The proposed rail trail would run from Inman, SC to Zirconia, NC.
-It is estimated that the route would span approximately 31.5 miles, including approximately 15.5 miles in South Carolina and 16 miles in North Carolina.
+The planned rail trail will run from Inman, SC to Zirconia, NC.
+The route spans 31.5 miles, including approximately 15.5 miles in South Carolina and 16 miles in North Carolina.

 The Saluda Grade Railroad was built in the 1870s and operated for over a century.
 It holds a special place in history as the steepest standard-gauge mainline railroad in the United States.
 To link Spartanburg and Asheville, trains crossed the dramatic Blue Ridge Escarpment with its treacherous grade (as high as 5%).
-The line has been owned and operated by Norfolk Southern since 1982, and the last trains ran on this line in 2001.
+The line was owned and operated by Norfolk Southern from 1982 until June 2025 when the Saluda Grade Trails Conservancy purchased it for a rail trail.
+The last trains ran on this line in 2001.

 Learn more